nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ```

 1. Authorization Request requesting A2Pay:
-The merchant’s PSP (PSP') sends an openID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay issued by the user’s PSP. *Note: Details of passing the authorization request by reference are omitted for readability reasons.* This step is done either by link for a same-device flow or by QR-code for cross-device flow.
+The PSP' sends an OpenID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay issued by the user’s PSP. *Note: Details of passing the authorization request by reference are omitted for readability reasons.* This step is done either by link for a same-device flow or by QR-code for cross-device flow.
 2. Wallet asks user for approval:
-The wallet prompts the user to review the payment request and approve the presentation of the A2Pay.
+The wallet authenticates the PSP' (ARF[^arf], section 6.6.3.2) and prompts the user to review the payment request and approve the presentation of the A2Pay.
 3. User reviews the transaction:
 The user evaluates the details of the payment request to ensure its accuracy and validity.
 4. User approves the presentation:
-After reviewing the transaction details, the user confirms the request in the wallet, granting approval to present the A2Pay.
+After reviewing the transaction details, the user confirms the request in the wallet, granting approval to present the A2Pay (ARF[^arf], section 6.6.3.4).
 5. Authorization Response sends A2Pay' to PSP':
 The wallet presents the A2Pay' including the `transaction_data_hashes` along with the OpenID4VP authorisation response to PSP' as HTTP POST request.
 6. PSP' acknowledges receipt of A2Pay':